levonrush/footy-tipper/README.md

-# Footy-Tipper: An NRL Outcome Predictor
+# Footy-Tipper: A machine learning approach to winning the pub tipping comp

 Footy-Tipper is an open-source Rugby League prediction engine designed to predict the outcomes of National Rugby League (NRL) matches.
 Initially created as a data science project for a pub tipping competition, this tool is now used by NRL fans who want to gain an edge in their own tipping competitions or just want to understand the game better.